gilles-degols/mongofs/readme.md

    - Automatic compression
    - Easier setup than HDFS (and more appropriate for small files)
    - Faster creation/deletion of millions of files
-   - Super-fast listing of files, and computation of total directory size.
    - No "advanced" problems that you could find with inodes, ... once you start to have millions of files.

 Features development: